ibm-mas/ansible-devops/ibm/mas_devops/roles/gencfg_mongo/README.md

 gencfg_mongo
 ============

-This role is used to generate mongo configuration in Maximo Application Suite for the below providers:
-  - Mongo
-  - AWS Documentdb

-This generated mongo configuration can be used as an input to the [suite_config](suite_config.md) role, to configure a MAS instance to connect with an existing Mongo cluster
+This role is used to generate mongo configuration in Maximo Application Suite This generated mongo configuration can be used as an input to the [suite_config](suite_config.md) role, to configure a MAS instance to connect with an existing Mongo cluster

 Role Variables
 --------------

-### db_provider
-Required.
-Defines the provider that is used for the Mongo configure in MAS installation.
-If DB provider is Mongo, set DB_PROVIDER as mongo.
-If DB provider is AWS Documentdb, set DB_PROVIDER as documentdb

-- Environment Variable: `DB_PROVIDER`
-- Default: None

 ### mongo_namespace
 The generated Mongo Config file name will be suffixed with this namespace value eg, mongo-<<mongo_namespace>>.yml